-Susan has wide experience of advising and negotiating settlements on behalf of both employees and a broad range of employers (including well known companies and major national chains).
+Susan has wide experience of advising and negotiating settlements on behalf of both employees and a broad range of employers (including well-known companies and major national chains).
 This experience gives Susan a unique insight into both sides of employment law disputes.

 Victoria Schofield – Solicitor

-Before qualifying as a solicitor, and after her university education, she worked for HM Customs & Excise as a VAT officer which gave her a great insight into the workings of the law on a practical level.
+Before qualifying as a solicitor, and after her university education, Victoria worked for HM Customs & Excise as a VAT officer which gave her a great insight into the workings of the law on a practical level.
 She joined the Addleshaws law firm in Manchester as a legal assistant during which time she commenced a professional law conversion course.

 She has in excess of 10 years’ experience of dealing exclusively with employment matters, and has successfully concluded hundreds of claims for clients.
 Her experience acting for employees means that she can apply a fresh perspective to identifying areas of risk for employers and bring a new approach to dealing with their concerns as well.

-The team are supported by Sharon Walton - Legal Assistant in the Employment Department.
+Sharon Walton - Legal Assistant in the Employment Department.

 Her aims and goals at Pearson are to continue to be an essential cog within the department, consistently assisting the solicitors with the department's aim of helping employers and employees alike to enjoy good working relationships and to be treated fairly and equally.